 Built In Patio Benches For Urban Spaces

-Urban condo patios benefit from beautiful built in benches too.
+Urban condo patios benefit from beautiful built-in benches too

 Imagine this concrete and paver stone patio without the warmth of these wood benches.

-Kind of bare and cold don't you think?
+Kind of bare and cold, don't you think?

 So I turned this previously bare space into a focal point with these attractive benches.